 About Us

-This Privacy Statement is provided by C&C Insurance Brokers Ltd, 86-90 Compstall Road, Romiley, Stockport, Cheshire SK6 4DE.
+This Privacy Statement is provided by C & C Insurance Brokers Ltd, 86-90 Compstall Road, Romiley, Stockport, Cheshire SK6 4DE.
 Our main switchboard number is 0161 406 4800.
+It explains how we use your personal data, why we use it and the rights you have in relation to that data.

 A data ‘processor’ means the individual or organisation which processes personal data on behalf of the controller.